-Certification Description The International Sustainability & Carbon Certification An international certification system established based on the European Union (EU) Directive aimed at implementing environmentally, socially, and economically sustainable production of bio-based feedstocks and renewables in global supply chains. • We have certified 100% of our plantations and mills in 2013 • We obtained waste and residue certification for 100% of our mills in 2021.
+C€ ertification Description ISCC We want would be a Carlo The International Sustainability & Carbon Certification An international certification system established based on the European Union (EU) Directive aimed at implementing environmentally, socially, and economically sustainable production of bio-based feedstocks and renewables in global supply chains. • We have certified 100% of our plantations and mills in 2013 • We obtained waste and residue certification for 100% of our mills in 2021.
 SK Kosher The OU (Orthodox Union) Kosher is the world's largest and most widely recognized kosher certification agency, certifying over 1.26 million products in 103 countries around the world. • We have been Kosher certified since 2016 for our mills and kernel crushing plants.
-Good Manufacturing Practices Certification scheme that provides independent verification and certification that the basic manufacturing practices and prerequisites necessary for the implementation of an effective Hazard Analysis Critical Control Point (HACCP) food safety program are being followed. • We have been GMP+ certified since 2015 for our palm kernel expeller products.
-International Organization for Standardization 9001 Certification based on a standard developed and published by the International Organization for Standardization (ISO) titled "Quality Management Systems-Requirements". • We have obtained ISO 9001 certification for Asian Agri Learning Institute (AALI) and Topaz nursery (OPRS).
-International Organization for Standardization 14001 crivilorimental periormanee regaliernents.
-Green Gold Label Sustainable certification for biomass products that has been recognized and applied throughout the world. • In December 2021, we succeeded in obtaining the GGL certificate.
+GMP+ Good Manufacturing Practices Certification scheme that provides independent verification and certification that the basic manufacturing practices and prerequisites necessary for the implementation of an effective Hazard Analysis Critical Control Point (HACCP) food safety program are being followed. • We have been GMP+ certified since 2015 for our palm kernel expeller products.
+ISO 9001:2015 International Organization for Standardization 9001 Certification based on a standard developed and published by the International Organization for Standardization (ISO) titled "Quality Management Systems-Requirements". • We have obtained ISO 9001 certification for Asian Agri Learning Institute (AALI) and Topaz nursery (OPRS).
+14001 International Organization for Standardization 14001 International standard that specifies requirements for an effective environmental management system (EMS).
+It provides a framework that an organization can follow, rather than establishing environmental performance requirements. • We have obtained ISO 14001 certification for plantations and factories in 3 provinces: North Sumatra, Riau, and Jambi since 2005.
+GGL · Green Gold Label Sustainable certification for biomass products that has been recognized and applied throughout the world. • In December 2021, we succeeded in obtaining the GGL certificate.
 With this GGL certificate, Asian Agri's palm kernel shells (PKS) are ensured to come from sustainable sources.

-For more information on our participation in these certifications, refer to our company website.
+For more information on our participation in these certifications, refer to our company website2.